Best Thing I Ate: Too Good to Be Stew

 Turn back the clock with a day out to Richmond’s bustling fishing village

-You can discover this charming village in any season, but the holiday season is a great time to soak up the small-town atmosphere and bask in Yuletide joy—or at least get started on your Christmas shopping.
+With its historical buildings, bustling stores, and working fishing docks, Steveston is kind of like Vancouver’s version of San Francisco’s Fisherman’s Wharf—only it’s a lot less tacky.You can discover this charming village in any season, but the holiday season is a great time to soak up the small-town atmosphere and bask in Yuletide joy—or at least get started on your Christmas shopping.

-For a holiday-themed high tea, indulge in the Jingle Bell Tea at London Heritage Farm on weekends from now until December 22.
+All that learning can make you hungry.
+Stop for afternoon tea at the Adorabelle Tea Room from Wednesday to Sunday to dine on sandwiches, freshly baked scones and petite sweets.
+Reservations are recommended.For a holiday-themed high tea, indulge in the Jingle Bell Tea at London Heritage Farm on weekends from now until December 22.
 You can enjoy flavours of the season such as white chocolate scones with cranberries, shortbread cookies and gingerbread cake, while dining in an 1890s farmhouse on acreage.
 Reservations are required.

 If you’re a fan of ABC’s Once Upon a Time, you may find Steveston oddly familiar.
 That’s because the town has starred as the fictional Storybrooke in the show since it debuted in 2011.
 Pick up a free walking tour map at the visitor centre and explore the enchanted settings (many of which are historic buildings) featured on the show.